This website uses cookies. Find out more in our Privacy Policy.

 Course requisites: 110

-Description for topic "COMPARATIVE ETHNIC AMERICAN LITERATURE"--Whether as a "melting pot," a "salad bowl," or a "mosaic," we know that America is composed of multicultural, multiethnic, and multi linguistic traditions.
-This course engages a comparative understanding of racialized communities in American literature, including literary productions by authors of African American, American Indian, Chicano/a, Asian American, and Hispanic American traditions.
+Whether as a “melting pot,” a “salad bowl,” or a “mosaic,” we know that America is composed of multicultural, multiethnic, and multilinguistic traditions.
+This course engages a comparative understanding of racialized communities in American literature, including literary productions by authors of African American, American Indian, Chicanx, Asian American, and Latinx traditions.
 Through comparative analyses, we will regard how textual productions by Americans of different backgrounds understand and negotiate their participation in the development of American cultures.
-Counts towards post-1800 requirement.
+Counts toward post-1800 requirement.

 Course requisites: ENG-110